CGowdy/flex-calendar/docs/implementation-status.md

 The codebase now satisfies the spec-level chaining behavior but remains blocked on data/UX work that surfaces that capability.
 The most urgent issues are:

 1. **Holiday management + data entry** — Without it, smart reflow cannot exercise weekend/holiday skipping in real scenarios.
-2. **Abeka reference tracking & dashboard deltas** — Users still lack visibility into where they stand.
+2. **Reference layer tracking & dashboard deltas** — Users still lack visibility into where they stand.
 3. **Setup wizard + Timeline polish** — Need better regeneration tooling and entry points before investing in catch-up or exports.

-**Recommendation:** Tackle Holiday CRUD + Abeka comparison immediately, then iterate on catch-up planner and sick days once the MVP loop (Plan → Adjust → Compare) feels solid.
+**Recommendation:** Tackle exception CRUD + reference comparisons immediately, then iterate on catch-up planner and sick days once the MVP loop (Plan → Adjust → Compare) feels solid.